 Pelham, the architect, designed the building to minimize distractions from its formal look, building niches for the fire escapes on the street sides

-and courtyard of the building.
+courtyard of the building.

 The bay windows in the lobby were filled with stained glass until the 1970s, when they were irreparably damaged.
 Stained glass also hung in the windows nearest the elevator on each